 - Include physical activity in your daily routine.
 Maintaining a healthy weight minimizes stress on your back.
 For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity — preferably spread throughout the week — and strength training exercises at least twice a week.
 Combine aerobic exercise, such as swimming or walking, with exercises that strengthen and stretch your back muscles and abdomen.

 - Pay attention to posture.
-If you stand for long periods at work, occasionally rest one foot on a stool or small box.
-While you stand, hold reading material at eye level.
+When standing, keep your weight balanced on your feet.
+Don't slouch.
 To promote good posture when sitting, choose a chair that allows you to rest both feet flat on the floor while keeping your knees level with your hips.
-If necessary, prop your feet with a foot stool or other support.
+If necessary, prop your feet with a footstool or other support.
 If the chair doesn't support your lower back's curve, place a rolled towel or small pillow behind your lower back.
-Remove your wallet or cell phone from your back pocket when sitting, to prevent putting pressure on your buttocks or lower back.
+Remove your wallet or cellphone from your back pocket when sitting, to prevent putting extra pressure on your buttocks or lower back.

 - Lift properly.
 When lifting and carrying a heavy object, lift with your knees and tighten your core muscles.
-Hold the object close to your body and lift it between your legs.
+Hold the object close to your body.
 Maintain the natural curve of your back.
 If an object is too heavy to lift safely, find someone to help you.

 - Modify repetitive tasks.
-Think about how you can modify repetitive tasks at work to reduce physical demands on your body.
-Use lifting devices or adjustable equipment to help you lift loads.
-If you're on the phone most of the day, try a headset.
-If you work at a computer, make sure that your monitor and chair are positioned properly.
+Use lifting devices, when available, to help you lift loads.
+Try to alternate physically demanding tasks with less demanding ones.
+If you work at a computer, make sure that your monitor, keyboard, mouse and chair are positioned properly.
+If you're on the phone most of the day, use a headset.
 Avoid unnecessary bending, twisting and reaching.
 Limit the time you spend carrying heavy briefcases, purses and bags.
 Consider using a rolling suitcase.

 Back pain can plague your workdays and free time.
 You're not stuck with it, though.
 Take time to examine your work environment and address situations that might aggravate your back.
 Even simple steps to ease back pain are steps in the right direction.